HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 But why care about all this?

+It tells us that (in the abstract) we can make computations with either simplicial categories or quasicategories -- whichever is more convenient for the task at hand.
+But are there any more concrete reasons to care?

 ---

-Well, for one, the language of $\infty$-categories lets us compute (co)limits inside the homotopy categories!
-Precisely, it lets us compute homotopy (co)limits in a way that feels more like computing classical (co)limits.
-In fact, we can do almost everything we can do in ordinary category theory in the $\infty$-category setting[^26].

-But what about the homotopy theory of homotopy theories?
-Is there a reason to care about thij?
-Of course!

-Here's the example that sold me.
-If you remember, we built the hammock localization $L^H(\mathcal{C}, \mathcal{W})$ by hand, and while it's a useful construction it's conceptually not as clean as one might like.
-It would be nice if there were a parallel approach, which makes it clear "what's really going on".
+Remember all those words ago in the [first post][12] of this series, I mentioned that hammock localization _works_, but feels somewhat unmotivated.
+Foreshadowing with about as much grace as a new fanfiction author, I asked if there were some more conceptual way to understand the hammock construction, which shows us "what's really going on".

 Well what's the simplest example of a localization?
 Think of the category
 $\Delta^1$ with two objects and one arrow: